 Mendeley is a programme from Elsevier that can be used free of charge, but also has a paid Premium version (not in use at Utrecht University).

-Mendeley helps you with collecting, organising, citing and sharing references to (often also full text) sources (articles, books, data etc.).
+Mendeley can help you with collecting, organising, citing and sharing references to (often also full text) sources (articles, books, data etc.).

-Both the web version and the desktop version require registration, the same goes for the new Mendeley Reference Manager.
-The latter two also require downloading software.
+This requires registration at Elsevier and downloading software.
 An Elsevier account includes all Elsevier products, such as Mendeley, Scopus and ScienceDirect.

-Mendeley is available for Windows 7 or higher, Mac OS X 10-10 or higher, Linux and Ubuntu/Debian.
+Mendeley Reference Manager is available for Windows 7 or higher, Mac OS X 10-10 or higher, Linux and Ubuntu/Debian.

-Please note: the new Mendeley Reference Manager is not compatible with macOS 10.15.
+Please note: Mendeley Reference Manager is not compatible with macOS 10.15.

 Source: https://youtu.be/5Mz02_xmLRs